-No longer content to sit aboard an air-conditioned bus watching the world slip by, today’s seniors like to get out.
+No longer content to sit aboard an air-conditioned bus watching the world go by, today’s seniors like to get out.
 The fastest growing segments of the travel industry are adventure travel and cultural tourism.
 Seniors are volunteering.
 They’re contributing time and energy.
 They’re taking on new challenges.
-The days of sitting in front of the TV drifting off to sleep are still years away for many 75-year olds.
+The days of sitting in a recliner in front of the TV and drifting off to sleep are still years away for many 75-year olds.

 This Water Tastes Sweet

 In 1512 when Ponce de Leon landed in Florida, establishing the first European settlement in what would eventually become the United States, life expectancy at birth was roughly 30 years.
 If you made it to your 21st birthday, your life expectancy ramped all the way up to 50, roughly half of what my daughter’s life expectancy is.